 For example, Acer offers Acer Display Widget, Lenovo laptops offers Lenovo Energy Management software, and ASUS provides ASUS Display Widget or Armoury Crate, etc. This software will be different for each brand and even models of the same brand.

-These OSD software are usually provided by the manufacture as part of drivers or as built-in software, or they will be automatically installed when your update your Windows, or you can also download and install them from the manufacturer’s website.
+The manufacture usually provides these OSD software as part of drivers or as built-in software, or they will be automatically installed when your update your Windows, or you can also download and install them from the manufacturer’s website.

 Most of the computers have Graphics Cards or Video cards (especially systems running Windows 11), such as Nvidia, AMD, or Intel in them.
 If your computer has Video Driver installed in it, then you can easily control settings such as brightness, contrast, gamma, and color channel from within the driver’s own configuration app.